-- Recognizing contract revenue also requires significant judgment in determining milestones, actual work performed and the estimated costs to complete the work. - Distinguishing the research and development phases of a new project and determining whether the recognition requirements for the capitalization of development costs are met requires judgement.
+- Recognition of contract revenues. - Determining when to recognize revenues from after-sales services requires an understanding of the customer's use of the related products, historical experience and knowledge of the market. - Recognizing contract revenue also requires significant judgment in determining milestones, actual work performed and the estimated costs to complete the work. - Distinguishing the research and development phases of a new project and determining whether the recognition requirements for the capitalization of development costs are met requires judgement.